AdyGCode/yt-clone/ReadMe.md

     value="{{ old('name') }}"
 ```

-The `option` in the select controle, will use the currently logged in
+The `option` in the select control, it will use the currently logged-in
 user by default:

 ```php